netdata/go.d.plugin/modules/freeradius/README.md

 ## Metrics

-All metrics have "fluentd." prefix.
+All metrics have "freeradius." prefix.

 | Metric                                | Scope  |                      Dimensions                       |   Units   |
 |---------------------------------------|:------:|:-----------------------------------------------------:|:---------:|